Electron-x/BmpHeaderViewer/bmpsuite/Readme.md

 `g/rgb24calibr.bmp`

-A bitmap calibrated according to the ICM 1.0 standard using linear tone mapping and red/green swapped.
+A calibrated v4 bitmap with linear tone mapping (gamma = 1.0) and with the chromaticity endpoints for red and green swapped.
-An application that supports Image Color Management (ICM) displays this image like a standard sRGB bitmap.
+An application that supports Image Color Management (ICM) displays this image with the correct colors.

 `q/devicergb.bmp`

-This bitmap already contains colors that are adapted to the output device and has been marked accordingly.
+This v4 bitmap already contains colors that are adapted to the output device and has been marked accordingly.
-All primaries are set to the same endpoints (results in a greyscale image) to see if they are ignored by the CMM.
+All primaries are set to the same endpoints (results in a greyscale image) to see if they are ignored by the color manager.
-After the introduction of ICM 2.0, the definition of this format was removed from later SDKs.
+This format was dropped shortly after its introduction.
+Presumably because such device-dependent image data can also be saved with the old v3 structure.

 `q/cmyk.bmp`

-ICM 1.0 specifies bitmaps containing CMYK data.
-The RGB color values were simply inverted here.
+A v4 bitmap with device-dependent CMYK data (the RGB color values were simply inverted here).
-Again, the Color Management Module (CMM) must pass the data directly to the output device.
-After the introduction of ICM 2.0, the definition of this format was also removed from later SDKs.
+All primaries are set to the same endpoints (results in a greyscale image) to see if they are ignored by the color manager.
+This format was dropped shortly after its introduction.
+Presumably because this representation of the image data can also be saved with the old v3 structure.
+However, the BI_CMYK flag had to be introduced for this.

 `q/rgb64.bmp`
 `q/rgba64.bmp`